JeffreyBull76/CI_project2/README.md

 * Two simple floated score areas site at the top with a centered background.
 * The cards themselves are pulled from the array loaded in a separate JS file.
 * This was achieved with a mixture of CSS styles and template literals passed by the JS code to the live page on user interaction.
+* ### THE GAME ITSELF
      * On load the array of cards is randomly shuffled and then spliced into two decks of 20, these are held in two arrays the player and computer deck.
      * Once done the 'add listeners' function runs.
 It first sets the active field with a fairly simple function, this was done to prevent multiple fields being clicked.
 By having the active field stored in its own variable I was able to isolate the players selection, then remove the listeners until a new card was dealt.
      * Once the on click listeners are added it runs the 'play cards' function which simply check for a win condition (and removes all values if true) or deals a new card.
      * It loads the values of those cards into the HTML so the player can see their card.
 Also this 'hides' the computers card setting its 'hidden' values to true.
          * Within this a template literal was used for loading responsive images which changed based on browser size.
-         * The play cards function in simple terms just deals the next card or flips both card face down when the game is over
+The play cards function in simple terms just deals the next card or flips both card face down when the game is over
      * Each round starts when the player selects a number.
 It uses listeneres on each field to return a value to a corresponding function.
      * It then runs a function which returns the clicked value to two variables 'FieldP' and 'FieldC' these are the values which are used to battle each other.
          * It then unhides the computers card and runs the battle function.
 This in simple terms simply checks which value wins.
 It also importantly removes the listeners from all fields.
 This prevents simply spam clicking the fields while the game is paused and means the player must advance the game to continue.
      * Depending which card won both active cards are then pushed into a new array either playerWins or computerWins respectively, this removes those two cards from the active deck allowing for a new card to be dealt.
 It then updates the scores by simply counting the length of each array.
      * It also checks for a winner each time the listeners are added and terminates the game if required.
      * If no winner has been determined the whole process loops back round
+* ### PROCESS FROM CONCEPT TO LIVE
 * Early test version used a simple timeout function to deal a new card after a few seconds of selecting a field as seen [HERE](https://jeffreybull76.github.io/Card_Array_Test/) this was suboptimal as it meant the user lacked control over their experience.
 * In the live version a hidden popup div is used (centered and invisible on page load) which then displays when each card battle occurs, this unhides the popup allowing the user to progress the game.
 * This same popup is used at game over to run a new game (simply reloading the page)
 * ![](assets/images/toptriumps-finaldesign2.png)
 * [Horror Top Trumps Game Page](https://jeffreybull76.github.io/CI_project2/gamepage.html)